shyd/STM32CubeF4/Projects/STM32F429I-Discovery/Demonstrations/readme.txt

 modules and access to common resources (storage, graphical components and widgets, memory management, Real-Time operating system)

-The STM32Cube Demonstration platform is built around the powerful graphical library STemWin and the FreeRTOS real time operating system and uses almost the whole STM32 capability to offer a large scope of usage based on the STM32Cube HAL BSP and several middleware components.
+The demonstration firmware is built around the graphical library STemWin and the FreeRTOS real time operating system and uses almost the whole STM32 capability to offer a large scope of usage based on the STM32Cube HAL, BSP and several Middleware components.

 Below you find an overview of the diffrent offred module in the demonstration: